logo

 symptoms-of-prediabetes

-Prediabetes heightens the risk of developing stroke, heart disease, and type 2 diabetes.
-Thus, it becomes important for individuals to recognise prediabetes symptoms for timely intervention.
-This article will discuss the symptoms, causes, and diagnosis of prediabetes.
+Prediabetes significantly increases the risk of developing severe conditions like stroke, heart disease, and type 2 diabetes.
+Recognizing prediabetes symptoms early can help individuals take timely action.
+This article explores the symptoms, causes, and diagnosis of prediabetes to empower you with vital information for better health management.

 What is prediabetes?

-Prediabetes is marked by blood glucose levels that are higher than normal but not as high as type 2 diabetes.
-It is considered an intermediate stage in the development of diabetes.
-However, with lifestyle changes such as adopting a healthy diet, increasing physical activity, and losing excess weight, it’s possible to prevent or reduce the risk of developing diabetes.
+Prediabetes occurs when blood glucose levels are higher than normal but not high enough to be classified as type 2 diabetes.
+It is an intermediate stage, signaling a need for lifestyle changes to prevent diabetes.

 What causes prediabetes?

-4. Lack of physical activity reduces the body’s ability to regulate blood sugar.
+4. Lack of Physical Activity: Reduces the body’s ability to manage blood sugar.

-5. The risk of prediabetes increases with age, particularly after 45.
+5. Age: The risk rises, particularly after age 45.

-7. Inadequate sleep may affect insulin sensitivity and glucose metabolism.
+7. Poor sleep: Affects insulin sensitivity and glucose metabolism.

 What are the risk factors for prediabetes?

-6. Slow Wound Healing: High blood sugar levels can impair blood circulation and the body’s ability to heal, resulting in slower recovery from injuries, cuts, or bruises.
+6. Slow Wound Healing: High sugar levels impair circulation and healing.

 How is prediabetes diagnosed?